rgautam98/data-structures/README.md

 The headerfile, and the docummentation can be found in the respective language/topic-name  directory.

-Apart form the traditioal functions, the headerfiles here contatin some new functions, created by me, and I also have the docummentation for them so do not worry.
+Apart form the traditional functions, the headerfiles here contatin some new functions, along with docummentation.

+The **C** directory contains the headers and fubctions implimented in the C programming language.

 #LICENSE